gersonvj/My-Recipe/README.md

 The test has passed all the criteria and works like planned.

-#### User story: As a user, I want a home dashboard page that shows the latest recipes added.

-* **Plan**
-My plan was create a home page that shows the latest recipes added, even for user that are not subscribe, they can have access to the home page and they can see the recipes.

-* **Implementation**
-I created a panel with the last six recipes added, I used a for reverse to get the recipes backwords.

-* **Test**
-As planned every user with credentials or not can have access to the recipes.

- * **Result**
- It works just fine and show the user the last six recipes as planned.

- * **Verdict**
-The test has passed all the criteria and works like planned.

 #### User story: As a user, I want to be able to search recipes.

 * **Plan**
-The plan is create a search bar where users can search recipes by nome of the recipe or ingredients.
+The plan is create a search bar where users can search recipes by name of the recipe.

 * **Implementation**
-First I added a search bar to home and recipes pages, then I created indexes to search in mongo db so that user can search by name of the recipe or ingredients.
+First I added a search bar to home and recipes pages, then I created indexes to search in mongo db so that user can search by name of the recipe.
-Then I created two functions in app.py, one for for search in the home page and another to search in the recipes page.

 * **Test**
 I have testing the search functionality with empty field, with a wrong word, and with a word in the database and all response was correct.